THC overdose: everything you need to know

 In addition to fatigue and concentration problems, other after-effects can also occur:

-• Tension: The physical and mental tension during a THC overdose can lead to tension and resulting headaches.
+• Verspannungen : The physical and mental tension during a THC overdose can lead to tension and resulting headaches.

-• Dry mouth: also known as "cottonmouth," dry mouth can persist the day after a THC overdose.
+• Mundtrockenheit Also known as "cottonmouth", dry mouth can persist the day after a THC overdose.
 Drinking plenty of water can help alleviate this symptom.

-• Decreased appetite: While THC often stimulates appetite, an overdose can lead to the opposite effect.
+• Decreased appetite While THC often stimulates the appetite, an overdose can have the opposite effect.
 Some people feel less hungry the next day or have a disturbed appetite.

 Tips for alleviating the after-effects

-• Electrolytes: Drinks with electrolytes can help to restore fluid balance.
+• Elektrolyte : Drinks with electrolytes can help to restore the fluid balance.

-• Light, nutritious meals: Eat small, healthy meals to energize your body and restore your appetite.
+• Light, nutritious meals : Eat small, healthy meals to energise your body and restore your appetite.

-• Avoid heavy food: Food that is difficult to digest can put a strain on the stomach and increase discomfort.
+• Avoid heavy food : Hard-to-digest foods can put a strain on the stomach and increase discomfort.

-• Getenough sleep: Try to get as much sleep as possible to give your body the rest it needs.
+• Sufficient sleep : Try to get as much sleep as possible to give your body the rest it needs.

 A THC overdose can lead to various after-effects the next day, such as fatigue, difficulty concentrating and mild headaches.
-Adequate hydration, a healthy diet and plenty of rest can effectively alleviate these after-effects and help the body on the road to recovery.
+Sufficient hydration, a healthy diet and plenty of rest can effectively alleviate these after-effects and support the body on the road to recovery.

 THC overdose experience: reports and personal stories